Bump Stock Manufacturer Is Shutting Down Production

 Bump stocks are modification devices used to accelerate a gun's shooting rate so it fires like an automatic weapon — almost as fast as machine guns, which are largely outlawed.

-Slide Fire president Jeremiah Cottle designed and holds the only approved patent for bump stocks.
+Slide Fire President Jeremiah Cottle designed and holds the only approved patent for bump stocks.

 National